lamemakes/pilot-drive/README.md

 # PILOT Drive

-## **NOTE (01/30/2023)**: 🚧 PILOT Drive is in the middle of a UI transition to React.
+## **🚧 NOTE (01/30/2023) 🚧**: PILOT Drive is in the middle of a UI transition to React.
 The current method of a sloppy, untested UI was a quick solution for a while, but is not long term for obvious reasons.
-Lots of changes may come in the next few months. 🚧
+Lots of changes may come in the next few months.

 Tired of your vehicle's closed-source, boring, non-customizable proprietary headunit?
 Want something a little smarter that you can hack around your own needs?
 Look no further than PILOT Drive.